haskell-works/hw-succinct-json/README.md

 cabal v2-repl lib:examples
 ```

-For rexamples these examples are also found in Haskell modules under the `examples` directory.
+These examples are also found in Haskell modules under the `examples` directory for compilation under CI.

 ### Parsing large Json files in Scala with Argonaut